TharunNo1/PayFlow/README.md

-# PayFlow | High-Performance Fintech Ledger System
+# PayFlow | Fintech Ledger System

-PayFlow is an industry-grade backend engine designed to handle financial transactions with the same rigor as modern banking systems.
+PayFlow is an industry-grade mock backend engine designed to handle financial transactions with the same rigor as modern banking systems.
 Built with **Go**, **Postgres**, and **Redis**, it solves the "Double-Spend" and "Data Loss" problems using distributed systems patterns.

 ## 🏗 Architectural Pillars